Initial Decision Proforma - Decision whether to complete an Age Assessment

 1. Introduction and Definitions

-This chapter should be read in conjunction with the following government guidance: Care of Unaccompanied Migrant Children and Child Victims of Modern Slavery: Statutory Guidance for Local Authorities, November 2017 which sets out the steps which local authorities should take to plan for the provision of support for Children in Care who are unaccompanied asylum seeking children, unaccompanied migrant children or child victims of modern slavery (including trafficking).
+This chapter should be read in conjunction with the following government guidance: Care of Unaccompanied Migrant Children and Child Victims of Modern Slavery: Statutory Guidance for Local Authorities, November 2017 sets out the steps which local authorities should take to plan for the provision of support for Children in Care who are unaccompanied asylum seeking children (UASC), unaccompanied migrant children or child victims of modern slavery (including trafficking).
 Elements of this guidance will also be relevant for the care of looked after UK nationals who are also child victims of modern slavery.
 It does not provide detailed guidance on steps that local authorities should take, in partnership with other agencies, to identify and protect child victims of modern slavery, including trafficking, before they become Children in Care.
 This is described in practice guidance: Safeguarding Children who May have Been Trafficked.

 Unaccompanied migrant children and child victims of modern slavery will come from a variety of circumstances, and local authority staff will need to be aware of these in order to ensure that such children receive appropriate legal advice and support.
-Some will have been trafficked or persecuted and may have witnessed or been subject to horrific acts of violence.
+Some will have been trafficked or persecuted and may have witnessed or been subjected to horrific acts of violence.
 Other migrant children may have been sent in search of a better life, or may have been brought to the UK as part of private fostering arrangement and subsequently exploited or abandoned when the arrangement fails.

 There are a wide range of status possibilities for migrant children, and local authorities will need to be aware of all of these.
 In brief, the following categories regarding status are the most likely to be encountered.
 However this list is not exhaustive and legal advice should be sought wherever there is uncertainty about a migrant child's status.